Industrial-AI-Research-Lab/SlideGuard/README.md

 - **Criteria Selection**: Choose evaluation criteria with friendly display names
 - **Interactive Viewer**: Navigate slides with evaluations
 - **Multi-Language Support**: Switch between English and Russian (EN/RU button)
+- **Presentation Type Selection**: Select a presentation type to filter available criteria and apply type-aware prompts
+- **Criteria Language Selection**: Select EN/RU for LLM output language independent of UI language
 - **PDF Reports**: Generate professional reports in selected language
 - **Admin Panel**: User management (visible to admins only)

 **Language Support**:
+- Set default language at startup with `--lang` flag: `--lang en` (English) or `--lang ru` (Russian)
-- Click the EN/RU button in the top-right corner to switch languages
+- Click the EN/RU button in the top-right corner to switch languages dynamically
 - All UI elements, evaluation results, and PDF reports are translated
-- LLM prompts automatically switch to Russian when Russian is selected
+- LLM output language can be selected via the "Criteria language" dropdown
 - Criteria friendly names displayed in the selected language

 **Service Criteria**: Technical criteria (`slide_type`, `slide_description`) are automatically included when needed for deck-level evaluations.